StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 Its purpose is to create a TOMES Archival Information Package (AIP) with an optional METS file and an optional METS manifest file.

-*For more information on the TOMES AIP structure and METS files, see "aip\_structure.md" and "mets\_files.md".
-Both files reside in the same folder as this document.*
+*For more information on the TOMES AIP structure and METS files, see the other ".md" files in the same folder as this document.*

 # External Dependencies
 TOMES Packager requires the following: